Roger204/301DartsGameScoreboard/README.md

 # 301DartsGame

-Can be found in https://t.me/301DartsGame
+Can be found in https://t.me/Darts301GameBot

-This bot does not store any sensitive data.
-Moreover, in order to provide more confidence to the user, it supports a private mode in which the password can be sent hashed to not provide any information of the raw password.

 ## Description
-TODO

-## Commands
-TODO
+This bot allows to manage the score punctuation of the Darts game 301.

 ## Example
 TODO